-HANDI-GUIDE to Alberta’s OH&S Act, Regulation and Code – 2019 Edition contains the complete and current Occupational Health and Safety Act and regulations in Alberta.
+HANDI-GUIDE to Alberta’s OH&S Act, Regulation and Code – 2022 Edition contains the complete and current Occupational Health and Safety Act, Code and regulations in Alberta.

 Under Part 2 (Availability of Information) of Alberta’s OH&S Act, employers have a duty under Section 14(3) to ensure a paper or electronic copy of the OH&S Act, regulations, and the OH&S Code are readily available for reference by workers, joint work site health and safety committees, and health and safety representatives.

-Alberta Labour (OHS Branch), responsible for administering the OH&S Act, has advised that they recognize the acceptability of the official published versions from Alberta’s Queen’s Printer, as well as copies as published by Thomson Reuters in the HANDI-GUIDE.
+Alberta Labour (OHS Branch), responsible for administering the OH&S Act, has advised that they recognize the acceptability of the official published versions from Alberta’s Queen’s Printer, and copies as published by Thomson Reuters in the Handi-Guide.